WHAT IS AN RD/RDN? LD?

 Health coaches and nutritionist programs and/or certifications receive general knowledge on nutrition, with less focus on the sciences, different disease processes, and medical nutrition therapy.
 Health coaches often offer expertise and knowledge on specific topics involving nutrition and wellness, but did not receive their nutrition education formally or earn the RD/RDN credential.
 However, both RDs/RDNs and health coaches share a similar mission – serve as catalysts for change to positively impact the health and wellness of individuals and groups.

 Nutrition counseling is a cooperative process between you and the dietitian.
 In our opinion, it is important for you to get an idea of the dietitian's personal food philosophy, counseling style, and areas of expertise prior to committing to multiple sessions.
 If you decide you are not ready to commit to multiple sessions, signing up for just the Initial Consult gives you the opportunity to walk away.
-And similarly, if the dietitian feels that another practitioner may be better equipped to help you reach your goals, he or she can make a referral, so you can receive the most appropriate care.
+Similarly, if the dietitian feels that another practitioner may be better equipped to help you reach your goals, he or she can make a referral, so you can receive the most appropriate care.

 At this time, we do not accept payment through private insurance coverage, Medicare, or Medicaid.
 However, we are able to provide you with a receipt upon request that you can submit to your insurance company for reimbursement.
 Please be aware that a receipt does not guarantee nutrition counseling reimbursement, so make sure to check with your insurance provider prior to your appointment to determine if nutrition counseling is covered by your plan.